 Can you wear spurs with any cowboy boots?

-Spurs fit most cowboy boots, and you need only check the rear portion of the boots to ensure it has a spur ledge.
+Spurs fit most cowboy boots, and you only need to check the rear portion of the boots to ensure it has a spur ledge.
 The spur ledge is the part of the boot that extends beyond the heel and prevents the spur yoke from slipping off.

 Every pair of cowboy boots I’ve seen has a spur ledge.
 My favorite boots for riding are Justin Ropers.
 I cover these boots and two others in an article you can read here: The 3 Best Cowboy Boots for Western Horseback Riding.